garrandall/popular-music-data/tracks/never-knew-love-like-this-alexander-o-neal-cherrelle.md

 Ever take you away from me

-'Cause I've been kissed but I...
+'Cause I've been kissed but I
 (Never knew love like this)
-And I've been missed but I...
+And I've been missed but I
 (Never knew love like this)
 (Loved someone before but I...never knew love like this) (I've had lots of loving but I never knew love like this)